This report provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.

 Value added tax

-The consumption tax rate is scheduled to increase in two steps: to 8 percent on 1 April 2014 and to 10 percent on 1 October 2015.
-Whether the rate will be raised to 10 percent as scheduled will be reconsidered before implementation.
+The consumption tax rate increased to 8 percent on 1 April 2014 and is scheduled to increase to 10 percent on 1 April 2017.

 Stamp duty is levied on a business transfer agreement.
 The amount of stamp duty is determined according to the value stated in the agreement.
 The maximum amount of stamp duty is 600,000 Japanese yen (JPY).